 How 15-Passenger Vans are Accidents Waiting to Happen

-Many people like the convenience of 15-passenger vans for school groups, church activities, or sporting teams.
+Many people appreciate the convenience of 15-passenger vans for school groups, church activities, or sporting teams.
 It’s nice to be able to pile everyone into one vehicle for a tournament or family reunion.
 Perhaps you hopped aboard one yourself to the airport recently without a second thought.
 However, many people do not realize the dangers of these popular vans.
-In fact, they are far more accident prone than other vehicles.
+In fact, they are far more accident prone than many other vehicles.

 Not surprisingly, there is an uptick in accidents involving 15-passenger vans in the summer months, when more people are on the road traveling for events and vacations.
 Before you rent a van for your outing, it’s important to consider the risks and safety considerations first.